 Whether you are a Japanese-American or simply one of our compatriots, you will be able to give Japanese language lessons at a regular pace to ensure the progress of your students!

-To teach Japanese, no need to have a Master’s degree!
+As we've just discovered, to teach Japanese, there's no need to have a Master's degree!

-First you need to master the basics of the language:
+But you do first need to "master" the basics of the language, i.e.: